Boycotting disposable fashion!

 DON'T BUY THEIR CLOTHES!
 Read more about why you shouldn't shop at Forever 21 here.
 Or simply Google Forever 21 labor lawsuits.
 There is so much the average shopper of theirs doesn't know and I encourage you all to do some research.
 Know where your clothes come from!
 Also, mall stores like Wet Seal and Charlotte Russe get their clothes from the same factories and those should be avoided too.

 Who is to blame?
 Well they directly make the products, they exploit the labor, steal designs from other designers and cheapen the product.
 But inevitably, the demand for cheap clothing comes from the greedy consumer.
 More F21 mega stores continue to open because of this demand, resulting in more clothes constructed so consumer driven women have a full closet.
 I'm sorry, but you don't need one of every color in a shirt you like.
 Get one.
 Or don't get it because it won't be in style in a year anyways.
 And they aren't even made to last that long.
-And get your clothing from a company that makes good, well constructed clothing
+And get your clothing from a company that makes good, well constructed clothing.

 The solution: shop at stores with a history of fair labor practices.
 Stores like American Apparel, Target, and H&M are a good alternative.
 Even better-- shop at a resale shop or a thrift store.
 Go thrifting and you'll find something no one else will have!
 Etsy is an even better alternative.
 Putting an actual face to who made your clothing.